Next time you take your digital camera out and line it up for a shot pause before you press the shutter button and ask yourself:

 6 Techniques to Enhance the Focal Point in an Image

-A focal point can be virtually anything ranging from a person, to a building, to a mountain, to a flower etc. Obviously the more interesting the focal point the better – but there are other things you can do to enhance it’s power including:
+A focal point can be virtually anything ranging from a person, to a building, to a mountain, to a flower etc. Obviously the more interesting the focal point the better – but there are other things you can do to enhance it’s power including but certainly not limited to:

 - Position – Place it in a prominent position – you might want to start with the rule of thirds for some ideas.